×

 History of the Stepney Tyre

-Before the year of 1904, the concept of a spare wheel/tyre did not exist – that was until Thomas and Walter Davies invented the Stepney tyre.
+Before the year 1904, the concept of a spare wheel/tyre did not exist – that was until Thomas and Walter Davies invented the Stepney tyre.

 Before Thomas and Walter came up with the invention, vehicles were not made without spare wheels.
-This made any possibilities of having tyre problem concerning, as populations would only be relying on local garages to fix any problems they had.
+This made any possibilities of having tyre problems concerning, as populations would only be relying on local garages to fix any problems they had.

-In their early years, the Davies brothers were dealers in iron and hardware in their hometown in Llanelli, Wales.
+In their early years, the Davies brothers were dealers in iron and hardware in their hometown of Llanelli, Wales.
 Their ironmongery shop opened in 1895 on Stepney Street in Llanelli, which birthed the name and creation of Stepney tyres.

 As business was booming, they finally registered the ‘Stepney Spare Motor Wheel Ltd’ company in 1906.
 Using the Stepney tyre system to start an official business catapulted the brothers’ success, so much so that by 1909, the Davis brothers claimed that Stepney spare wheels were fitted to all London taxis.